Home Insurance, Plumbing and Leaking Pipes: What to Know

 Home warranties

 Another option to consider for a slightly different layer of protection, but good peace of mind, is a home warranty.
-Since insurance doesn’t cover things like appliances a home warranty can be a great addition when you purchase a new place and will have your back in the event of a dishwasher or HVAC system issue.
+Since insurance doesn’t cover things like appliances, a home warranty can be a great addition when you purchase a new place and will have your back in the event of a dishwasher or HVAC system issue.
 Learn more about home warranties from our handy guide.

-Service line coverage
+Service lines coverage

 Service line coverage is another add-on that offers protection for the pipes and utilities that run into your home, such as water and sewer lines.
 As mentioned earlier, your typical insurance coverage may pay for damages to the home from broken pipes but not necessarily the replacement of the pipes themselves.
 Ask your insurer to learn more about this endorsement.